skulia15/Software-Architecture-Notes/README.md

 ### Microservices
 The microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API

 ### Single Responsibility Principle (SPR)
-a class should have one and only one reason to change, that *“reason to change”* is its responsibility.
+* a class should have one and only one reason to change, that  **reason to change**  is its responsibility.
+* Gather together those things that change for the same reason, and separate those things that change for different reasons
+* Service boundaries focus on business boundaries
+* Service is independently deployable

 ## Quizes
 Which statement is not true about SOA?